grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ac.md

 Mechanisms implementing access control policy for session lock

+### ac-11.1: Pattern-hiding Displays

+Conceal, via the device lock, information previously visible on the display with a publicly viewable image.

+The pattern-hiding display can include static or dynamic images, such as patterns used with screen savers, photographic images, solid colors, clock, battery life indicator, or a blank screen with the caveat that controlled unclassified information is not displayed.

+information previously visible on the display is concealed, via device lock, with a publicly viewable image.

+Access control policy

+procedures addressing session lock

+display screen with session lock activated

+system design documentation

+system configuration settings and associated documentation

+system security plan

+other relevant documents or records

+System/network administrators

+organizational personnel with information security responsibilities

+system developers

+System session lock mechanisms

 ### ac-12: Session Termination

 Automatically terminate a user session after {{ insert: param, ac-12_odp }}.